hmrc/email-verification/README.md

 ```

 ## General Error handling
-Error responses are mapped to the following Json structure that is returned in the response with the appropriate http error status:
+Error responses are mapped to the following json structure returned as the response body
+with the appropriate http error status code:

-**Validation error response body**
+**Validation error response body returned with 400 http status**
 ```json
 {
   "code": "VALIDATION_ERROR",